 Big-Room AgilityHealth® Retrospectives

-Big-Room Retrospectives help organizations establish a health and maturity baseline, gathering information across a large number of teams all at one sitting.
+Big-Room Retrospectives, which we do virtually, help organizations establish a health and maturity baseline, gathering information across a large number of teams all at one sitting.
 Organizations rolling out AgilityHealth® to a large number of teams in a one or few teams at a time manner experience data collection stretched out over several weeks/months.
-This sometimes leads to the last team's baseline overlapping with the first team's baseline.
-The results then end up demonstrating growth over the time during the roll-out, rather than a solid baseline from all teams.
+This sometimes leads to the last team's baseline overlapping with the first team's second assessment.
+The results then end up demonstrating growth over time during the roll-out, rather than a solid baseline from all teams.
 Big-Room Retrospectives helps solve this dilemma.

 The reasons to explore using a Big-Room Retrospective include:

 - The baseline is obtained quickly – a portfolio of teams establishes a robust baseline assessment

 - The quality of data is high due to the coordinated control over variables